Opetushallitus/opiskelijavalinnat-utils/httpclient/README.md

         dataWriter(FORM_URLENCODED, UTF8, out -> OphHttpClient.formUrlEncodedWriter(out).param("service", service).param("size",1) )
         execute();

+If you want to handle exceptions with your own code, you can use onError

+    // handle the error somehow and throw and the original exception String responseBody = client.get("local.test")
+        .onError((requestParameters, response, exception) -> {logger.error("There was an error!", exception); throw exception;})
+        .execute(response -> response.asText())

+    // handle the error somehow and do not throw an exception but instead return a default value String responseBody = client.get("local.test")
+        .onError((requestParameters, response, exception) -> {logger.error("There was an error!", exception); return null;}) .execute(response -> response.asText())

+* note 1: It should either throw an exception or return an object of correct type (= of the same type as execute returns).
+Otherwise you'll get a class cast exception if the code uses the returned value.
+* note 2: errorHandler.handleError() needs to handle cases where response is null.
+* note 3: If your execute method throws an exception by itself, onError will catch it.
+* note 4: Per request, there can be only one onError handler.

 There is also `handleManually()` which doesn't release anything.
 It returns an OphHttpResponse instance which you need to close.

     OphHttpResponse response = client.get("tarjonta-service.koulutus", koulutusId).